 Only gingerbread made in Nuremberg can legitimately be labeled Nürnberger Lebkuchen.
 The finest of those gingerbreads are the flourless Elisenlebkuchen, the masterpiece of the trade since the early nineteenth century.
-Elisenlebkuchen come glazed with sugar or chocolate, or plain.
-This recipe glazes one half of the rounds with sugar glaze and the other half with chocolate glaze.
+Elisenlebkuchen are glazed with sugar or chocolate, or left plain.
+This recipes specifies glazing half of the rounds with sugar glaze and the other half with chocolate glaze.
 If you want only one kind of glaze, double the desired glaze ingredients.

 - 4 eggs

 - 2 teaspoons ground cinnamon

 - pinch Salt

 - 1/3 cup candied orange peel 2-1/2 ounces